pixelrazer/tryhackme-ctfs-walkthroughs/bounty-hunter-ctf.md

+Hello we are doing the bounty hunter ctf on tryhackme easy level

 The first question was: Find open ports on this machine

 we will use nmap to scan on our target to see what ports are opened